ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Robust monitoring of production to detect changes.

- e ability to rapidly deploy, with zero downtime, code changes to the
+The ability to rapidly deploy, with zero downtime, code changes to the

 production environment.
 Similarly, an ability to rapidly revert individ - ual changes in response to an incident.